 The art of communication is the way it is presented, received and interpreted.
-Communication can be viewed as a series of steps that need to be taken to achieve your goal or function.
+Communication can be viewed as a series of steps that need to be taken to achieve your goal.
 Effective communication has five basic functions:

 - Facilitating understanding between people who have different goals or experiences